 Oil prices edge higher as global demand reignites inflation worries

-Brent crude oil surpassed 97 US dollars per barrel on Thursday, edging toward the 100 dollar mark which was last hit more than a year ago.
+Brent crude oil surpassed $97 per barrel on Thursday, edging toward the 100 dollar mark which was last hit more than a year ago

 Oil prices have risen to the highest level in nearly a year as demand for the commodity prompts renewed worries over global inflation.

-Brent crude oil surpassed 97 US dollars per barrel on Thursday, the highest level since early November.
+Brent crude oil surpassed $97 per barrel on Thursday, the highest level since early November.

-It has been edging towards the 100 dollar mark which was last hit more than a year ago.
+It has been edging towards the $100 mark which was last hit more than a year ago.

 The recent spike in oil prices comes after two of the world’s biggest producers, Russia and Saudi Arabia, announced production cuts earlier this year.